nkarmac/SO_TrendCorrelations/scripts/viewcounts/README.md

 ## Extract Dumps to csv

-Place [dump2csv.sh](./dump2csv.sh) in the dir containing all the dump dirs, and run to extract all dumps at once into csv's containing postid,posttype,viewcount,tag
+Place [dump2csv.sh](./dump2csv.sh) in the dir containing all the dump dirs, and run to extract all dumps at once into csv's containing postid,viewcount,tag
 ```
 chmod +x dump2csv.sh
 ./dump2csv.sh